-Short Term Temperature Effects and Repeatability

-This system has undergone testing for repeatability, impact of environmental temperature changes, and the impact of transducer to transducer variability.
-The results from varying these three factors have been consolidated into a single data set as shown in Figure 17.
-An examination of the graph reveals that over 81% of the data is within $\pm 0.12\%$ or ± 0.013 mm, and all the results are within $\pm 0.47\%$ or ± 0.05 mm.
+Short Term Temperature Effects and Repeatability This system has undergone testing for repeatability, impact of environmental temperature changes, and the impact of transducer to transducer variability.
+The results from varying these three factors have been consolidated into a single data set as shown in Figure 19.
+An examination of the graph reveals that over 81% of the data is within +/-0.12% or +/-0.013 mm, and all the results are within +/-0.47% or +/-0.05 mm.
 The repeatability is well within the requirements to determine impending failure due to pipe wall thinning or to reliably track wear rates.

-Figure 17: Small spread in data over 90C temperature range and over three sensors is shown

-Pipe Wear Trend Monitoring

-A demonstration of the ability to monitor and quantify the wear rates in a pipeline has been demonstrated in the field.
-In Figure 18, the wear rate in a high wear rate environment shows the rapid decrease of wall thickness over a period of 23 weeks.
+Figure 19: Small spread in data over 90C temperature range and over three sensors is shown Pipe Wear Trend Monitoring A demonstration of the ability to monitor and quantify the wear rates in a pipeline has been demonstrated in the field.
+In Figure 20, the wear rate in a high wear rate environment shows the rapid decrease of wall thickness over a period of 23 weeks.

-Figure 18: Measurement of pipe wall thickness as a function of angular position and time is shown

-Pipe Surface, Thermal Cycling and Long Term Elevated Temperature Effects

-It is to be expected that the inside surface of the pipe will have an impact on the strength and form of the reflected ultrasonic signal.
+Figure 20: Measurement of pipe wall thickness as a function of angular position and time is shown Pipe Surface, Thermal Cycling and Long Term Elevated Temperature Effects It is to be expected that the inside surface of the pipe will have an impact on the strength and form of the reflected ultrasonic signal.
 Long term effects including temperature cycles and high temperature degradation will also play a role in the reliability of these measurements.
 Tests are underway to fully understand the impact of these effects.
-To date, a variety of pipes from steel to chromium-steel with a variety of inner surface topologies have been studied and tested with good results.
-Three of these surfaces are shown in Figure 19.
+To date, a variety of pipes from steel to chromiumsteel with a variety of inner surface topologies have been studied and tested with good results, as verified with caliper measurements.
+Three of these surfaces are shown in Figure 21.

-Figure 19: Inner surface irregularities seen on chromium-steel worn pipe difference in pipe wall thickness as seen on the left hand side of Figure 20.
+Figure 21: Inner surface irregularities seen on chromiumsteel worn pipe Temperature cycling from -40C to +40C with 10 hour holds on a semi-permanent style system using ultrasonic gel couplant has been initiated and the results of the first 46 thermal cycles reveals no discernable difference in pipe wall thickness as seen Figure 22.
+In addition, a comparison of the amplitudes of the signals from one of the sensors indicated no degradation in amplitude as seen in Figure 22.
+After 46 cycles, the amplitude of the signal increased relative to the initial pulse and the pulse after 6 cycles.
 The long term testing at 50C to 70C showed no detectable change in the pipe wall thickness measurement, that is no detectable change in the time from the initiation of the trigger pulse to the detection of the reflected ultrasonic signal.
-The amplitude of the signal which has a bearing on the reliability of the sensing system and the signal to noise did show some slight degradation of less than 20% amplitude over a period of three months as seen in the right hand side of Figure 20.
-A few design has been implemented which is expected to see much lower amplitude changes in the ultrasonic signals during similar long term testing.
+The amplitude of the signal which has a bearing on the reliability of the sensing system and the signal to noise did show some slight degradation of less than 20% amplitude over a period of three months as seen in Figure 23.
+A new design has been implemented which is expected to see much lower amplitude changes in the ultrasonic signals during similar long term testing.
 In addition, a permanent style system which does not use ultrasonic gel couplant is expected to see even smaller changes.